 Country Road 123 (at the beginning before Phantom Canyon) had a bridge that was undergoing construction and there was a sign that indicated there was no thru traffic.
 (Sign said till 6/30/21).
 We took our chances and continued, and luckily, we WERE able to get through the barriers and cross the bridge since it was was intact and no active construction was happening on the weekend.

 We stopped at the Claim Jumper General Store in Victor, CO (at 3rd and Victor Street) to resupply water and food.
 It is open 7 days a week and is a basic convenience store.
-(There are also other opportunity in Cripple Creek but the route doesn't actually go into Cripple Creek.)
+(There are also other opportunities in Cripple Creek but the route doesn't actually go into Cripple Creek.)
 We had two 24 oz water bottles each and it was barely enough for that loooong climb on a hot day.
 We recommend bringing plenty of water!

 It can get quite hot out there in the summer!
-We recommend starting quite early to avoid the mid-day sun or do it on a day where there is some expected cloud cover.
+We recommend starting early to avoid the mid-day sun or do it on a day where there is some expected cloud cover.
 At the same time we would recommend bringing a vest or rain jacket.
 Since you are climbing above 9,000ft there can be thunderstorms in the afternoons.

 This would also make a lovely Fall route.